 Tutorial Video (15 minutes)

 To help save time, I have create two view only Google Drawing templates that you and your students can use to get started.
-Simply open the template file, then click “File” and “Make a copy” to get your own editable copy of the Drawing.
+Simply click the links below to get your own editable copy of the Drawing.